 Shine Night Walk Cambridge

-Entries for Cambridge Shine 2018 are now closed
+Entries for Shine Night Walk Cambridge 2019 are now open

 Bus - There are various bus routes operating in/out of the city in Cambridge/Cambridgeshire on Saturday evenings.
-Please use this link HERE
+Please use this link.

 If you have any queries please contact the Shine Night Walk helpline on 0300 123 6624.